arvl130/next-patient-record-system/README.md

 This project uses MySQL for the database, and Node.js with NPM or Yarn for project management.

-Run the following to pull down the project dependencies:
+Run the following command to pull down the project dependencies:

 ```sh
 $ yarn install # or npm install